teknologi-umum/bot/README.md

 - Node.js Current Version (as of now, it's version 16)
 - A Telegram account
-- MongoDB and Redis (or Docker, we prefer Docker actually)
+- MongoDB (or Docker, we prefer Docker actually)

-Do you need all the knowledge of using Redis and MongoDB?
+Do you need all the knowledge of using MongoDB?
 Absolutely not!
-If the files you're working on doesn't have MongoDB and Redis in it, why bother?
+If the files you're working on doesn't have MongoDB in it, why bother?
 Have some fun!

 See [CONTRIBUTING](./CONTRIBUTING.md) for more detailed instruction.